- Modeling and Simulation of Polymers with QuantumATK

 New Framework for IV Curve Simulations¶

-Description: During the webinar we introduce the new study object framework for handling complex computational workflows.
+Description: During the webcast we introduce the new study object framework for handling complex computational workflows.
 Then we will show how the IV Characteristics Study Object works as a combined framework for running multiple source-drain/gate voltage calculations, collecting, and analyzing the results.
 The IV Characteristics Study Object enables the calculation and analysis of the most relevant electrical characteristics of field-effect-transistor (FET) device models, including the on/off ratio, the subthreshold slope, the drain-induced barrier lowering and source-drain saturation voltage.

 New QuantumATK Release O-2018.06¶